Part 1 Tig inverter Settings

-I happen to be using an Everlast Powertig 250 EX for this series of demonstrations.
-I have been using tig welding inverter welders for a very long time but I just learned this machine recently.
+I happen to be using an Primeweld TIG 225x for this series of demonstrations.
+I have been using tig welding inverter welders for a very long time and they are all layed out a bit differently.

-On my Everlast Welder that I used for these demonstrations, there is a rocker switch that is labeled 2t and 4t.
+On the primeweld tig welder that I used for these demonstrations, there is a rocker switch that is labeled 2t and 4t.

-Its usually labeled a bit different on a Miller or Lincoln but On my Everlast tig welder, here’s how it works…
+Its usually labeled a bit differently on a Miller or Lincoln but on the primeweld, here’s how it works…

 The 2t means that when you press the button , you get an arc….when you let off , the arc quits.